nurlancreus/Shoppe.API/README.md

 ## Project Structure

-The solution follows a onion architecture and consists of multiple projects:
+The solution follows an onion architecture and consists of multiple projects:

 ```
 │-- src